Ohio State vs. North Carolina Predictions & Picks - Women's NCAA Tournament Second Round

 Ohio State Performance Insights

-- Defensively, Ohio State has been better at home this year, surrendering 64.6 points per game, compared to 67 away from home.

-- The Buckeyes' offense has been much less productive over their last 10 games, racking up 73.3 points a contest compared to the 80.7 they've averaged this year.
+- The Buckeyes' offense has been much less productive over their last 10 games, racking up 73.3 points a contest compared to the 80.7 they've averaged this season.

 © 2023 Data Skrive.
 All rights reserved.